admob-plus/admob-plus/website/docs/cordova/getting-started.md

 Go to the [AdMob portal](https://www.google.com/admob/) and create a new ad unit for your app.

-So you have the Ad Unit ID.
+So you have the Ad Unit ID for later showing the ad.

 ## Display Ads